giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 }
 ```

-We have our Node iniatialize, so lets make another *struct* in C to represent our List.
+We have our Node iniatialized, so lets make another *struct* in C to represent our List.
 As said before, we have a *head* and a *tail*, the beging and the end.

 ```c